• Skip to primary navigation

 A side view of Instant Pot Vegetable Soup in a white bowl.

-At least once a week, I make this vegetable-packed soup to accompany whatever entree I’m cooking.
+At least once a week, I make this Asian-inspired vegetable-packed soup to accompany whatever entree I’m cooking.
 Why?
 Because I’m lazy, thrifty, and want to feed my family healthy and umami-packed food.
-This Instant Pot soup is so simple and comforting—plus, I routinely cook up the not-so-fresh vegetables languishing in my crisper.
+This Instant Pot vegetable soup recipe is so simple and comforting—plus, I routinely cook up the not-so-fresh vegetables languishing in my crisper.

 A step-by-step collage of how to make simple Instant Pot Vegetable soup, a healthy family favorite.

-An Instant Pot makes it easy!
+An Instant Pot makes it fast and easy!

 As I said before, I’m always looking for shortcuts to deliciousness and the Instant Pot totally delivers on that front.
 Using an electric pressure cooker doesn’t necessarily make this soup faster than on the stovetop, but I don’t need to babysit it all.
 In fact, after I’ve dumped the ingredients inside, I just set it and wait for it to finish cooking!